tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.2 - Vivere Mori.md

 	- Bow and arrow.
 Only shoots where you want it to when you're blackout drunk.
 	- [[Weapon Catalogue|Chekhov's Gun]].
 It's a shockingly powerful revolver that's really old.
 However, no matter what Lawrence does, he can't get the dang thing to fire.
 It's 1c, since it's broken, but if you can fix it, he estimates it being powerful enough to vaporize someone.
 		- It gets loaded whenever observed.
 It then waits a long time, before shooting when it's most dramatic.
 Deals 5d20 damage, but cannot be controlled by the user.
 Can fire once per session at maximum, but typically waits through entire campaigns.
 No one knows where it came from, but it can fly and typically moves when not observed to follow it's owner.
-- If you show him the [[Nethrium]], he quietly gasps.
+- If you show him the [[Exotic Metals|Nethrium]] he quietly gasps.
 He says to put it away.
 He says he doesn't want trouble, and tells them to leave.
 If they don't, he closes his shop and shuffles away.
 ### The Obscura Athenaeum - Fumewood
 **Exterior**
 - It looks very out of place.
 It's cut from dark stone, and has a gothic design and barred windows.